France investigates 'massive attack' on fast train network – DW – 07/26/2024

 France investigates 'massive attack' on fast train networkPublished July 26, 2024last updated July 26, 2024

+Paris Mayor Sabotage Anne Hidalgo said Friday that the crippling of France's high-speed TGV rail network would have "no impact on the ceremony" opening the Paris Olympics later that evening.

-France's national rail operator SNCF on Friday said the country's high-speed TGV rail network has been struck by "malicious acts," including arson attacks that have disrupted the transport system.
+She spoke hours after the country's high-speed TGV rail network was struck by "malicious acts," including arson attacks, that have disrupted the transport system, the national rail operator SNCF said.

 The incidents come only hours before the opening ceremony of the Paris Olympics.
 French intelligence services were mobilized, with the attacks appearing to have been coordinated by individuals with a knowledge of the system.